SamuelLawrence876/Glassdoor_Salary_Predictor/README.md

 Inspiration for the project was based on Ken Jee's youtube series 'data science project from scratch' Major changes include:
-* Unique model building apprach based on sklearn ensemble module
+* Unique model building approach based on sklearn ensemble module
 * The model was deployed to production via streamlit on heroku url: https://glassdoor-fin-analyst.herokuapp.com/
 * Updated webcrawler was in need of overall due to glassdoor's updated website
 * Unique field objective